Negidare: The Green Onion Sauce Recipe and Uses

-When you think of the versatile sauce that matches well with meat, fish, vegetables, and tofu, what comes to mind?There are some versatile sauces, including Ninniku Shoyu (にんにく醤油), enjoyed by Japanese, but that reminds me of Negidare (ねぎだれ).
+When you think of the versatile sauce that matches well with foods like meat, fish, vegetables, and tofu, what comes to mind?
+Although there are several multi-purpose sauces widely used in Japan, including “Ninniku Shoyu (にんにく醤油)“, that reminds me of “Negidare (ねぎだれ)”.

 |Mirin sweet cooking rice wine||2|